g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 cd pull-to-refresh-app
 ```

-In this directory there is a `src` folder where one can put your source code files, assets can be placed in a folder named `public` and other configuration files are also located here.
+In this directory there is a `src` folder where one can put your source code files, assets are placed in a folder named `public` and other configuration files are also located here.
 What we just did was set the project up for development purposes.

 ###  Tailwind Installation and Integration
-Our next step is to style the application for Tailwind CSS to be installed.
-From [npm](https://www.npmjs.com/), one can add Tailwind CSS to a React project on which the Node package manager is a prerequisite.
+Our next step is to style the application but we must first install Tailwind CSS.
+From [npm](https://www.npmjs.com/), one can add Tailwind CSS to a React project and the Node package manager is a prerequisite.
 This will involve executing the commands below on the terminal to install all necessary dependencies within Tailwind CSS alongside Tailwind itself.

 ```bash
 npm install -D tailwindcss
 npx tailwindcss init
 ```
 Use the above commands to install Tailwind CSS as a development dependency and create a `tailwind.config.js file`.
-In case of necessity, you can set Tailwind’s default settings in this configuration file.
+In this case, you can set Tailwind’s default settings in this configuration file.

 In React, integrate Tailwind CSS by making a `tailwind.css` file inside the `src` directory.
 Add the subsequent content to that CSS file: